BorisKarl/BorisKarl/README.md

 - 👋 Hi, I’m @BorisKarl
 - 👀 I’m interested in music and coding.
-- 🌱 I’m currently learning finishing CS50.
+- 🌱 Doing Websites and Webapps.
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on PHP and JS Apps!
-- 📫 How to reach me ...
+- 📫 How to reach me: hi@codinghomealone.de

 <!---
 BorisKarl/BorisKarl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.